-A central air conditioning system is composed of several smaller mechanical systems including the condensate drainage system.
-The condensate drainage system seems insignificant, but a malfunctioning condensate drain can create serious structural problems.
+A central air conditioning system is composed of several smaller mechanical systems, including the condensate drainage system.
+Although the condensate drainage system seems insignificant, a malfunctioning drain can create serious structural problems.
 Learn four ways to manage your AC condensate drain.

 1. Know the Location of Your Condensate Drain System

 At the bottom end of your AC unit’s cooling coils is a shallow pan or gutter system to collect condensate from the coils.
-Since coils can be configured horizontally or vertically in their coil box, the pan shape, sizes, and orientation depend on the model of AC unit you’re using.
+Since coils can be configured horizontally or vertically in their coil box, the pan shape, sizes, and orientation depend on your AC unit model.

 Coil boxes and air-handling unit service panels have multiple openings for drain lines that connect to the drain pans under coils.
 The correct opening for your AC unit’s condensate drainage depends on where the drain pan is located.

-Some drain pans are hard to see without taking the entire coil box apart or removing the service panel.
-If the pan is covered in sludge or heavily corroded, the pan can be even more difficult to find.
+Some drain pans are hard to see without removing the entire coil box or the service panel.
+If the pan is covered in sludge or heavily corroded, it can be even more difficult to find.

-The condensate-pan drainage line runs to the external drainage line, which is often white PVC pipe that’s fitted near the condensate drain on the air handler service panel.
-The pipes dip in what is called a trap close to the coil end of the pipes.
+The condensate-pan drainage line runs to the external drainage line, often a white PVC pipe fitted near the condensate drain on the air handler service panel.
+The pipes dip in a trap close to the coil end of the pipes.

 The trap resembles a shallow U-shape.
-The bend lives up to its name as it traps any gas from your drainage lines.
-The AC condensate drainage pipe continues on after the trap section to the outdoors or to one of your structure’s other drain lines.
+The bend lives up to its name as it traps gas from your drainage lines.
+After the trap section, the AC condensate drainage pipe continues on to the outdoors or to one of your structure’s other drain lines.

 2. Understand the Issues With Mismanaged Condensate

 Dark, wet environments are prime real estate for mold, mildew, bacteria, and pests to take up residence.
-Air conditioning coils produce a lot of condensate, and that moisture can wreak havoc on your AC system, your home, and your health if allowed to pool or overflow.
+Air conditioning coils produce a lot of condensation, and that moisture can wreak havoc on your AC system, home, and health if allowed to pool or overflow.

 Drain pans and lines that aren’t sloped correctly cause condensate water to collect and pool in the AC drainage system.
-If the water stands in a pan or pipe, mold begins to grow.
-The mold and sludge in the drainage water eventually clog the drain line completely.
+If the water stands in a pan or pipe, mold grows.
+The mold and sludge in the drainage water eventually clog the drain line entirely.

-When an AC condensate drain line gets clogged, the drain pan doesn’t empty.
+The drain pan doesn’t empty when an AC condensate drain line gets clogged.
 Eventually, the pan overflows as condensate rises.
-If the AC system is located on an upper floor, your ceilings, walls, carpeting, and household furnishings can be flooded and ruined when a condensate pan overflows.
+If the AC system is on an upper floor, your ceilings, walls, carpeting, and household furnishings can be flooded and ruined when a condensate pan overflows.

 Overflowing condensate drainage can corrode parts of your AC system.
-Corrosion on internal parts of your AC system shorten the life of the AC unit and may affect the efficiency of your cooling system.
+Corrosion on internal parts of your AC system shortens the AC unit’s life and may affect your cooling system’s efficiency.

 Mold on your drain pan and drain lines can enter air conditioning systems and evaporator coils.
 When mold disperses into your indoor air, it can trigger allergy symptoms and breathing issues.
 Mold on coils can restrict airflow and make the AC system less efficient.